iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 To function properly, the web server must know the address and port of the target quasardb daemon.
 This is all that is needed!

-The web bridge is extremly flexible:
+The web bridge is extremely flexible:

  * There is no launch order.
-The cluster can be started after the web server and vice versa.
+The cluster can be started after the web server or vice versa.
  * The web server can be stopped and started at any time without any information loss.
  * The content provided by the web server is *real time*.